Infineon/mtb-example-fx2g3-usbhs-device/README.md

 - The application supports two modes:
    - **Data Loopback:** Data received on OUT endpoints is looped back onto the corresponding IN endpoints

-   - **Data SRC-SNK:** The IN endpoints serve as data sources, which continuously provide pre-defined data, while the OUT endpoints serve as data sinks, which continuously drain the received data
+   - **Data SRC-SNK:** The IN endpoints serve as data sources, which continuously provide pre-defined data, while the 'OUT' endpoints serve as data sinks, which continuously drain the received data

 - The application has a fixed set of endpoints in the **Data Loopback** mode.
 Endpoint 'OUT-1 endpoint' is paired with 'IN-1 endpoint' and so on

-- The **Data SRC-SINK** mode is performed using internal RAM buffers on the EZ-USB&trade; FX2G3 device, which holds the data received from the OUT endpoint and eventually discards the data, making the device ready for a new set of data.
-A predefined data pattern is sent to the host through the IN endpoints
+- The **Data SRC-SINK** mode is performed using internal RAM buffers on the EZ-USB&trade; FX2G3 device, which will hold the data received from the 'OUT' endpoint and eventually discard the data, making the device ready for a new set of data.
+A predefined pattern of data will be sent to the host through the 'IN' endpoints

 ### Application workflow